Project Portfolio Management Strategy Guide

 Project Planning and Management

 Effective project managers plan out, schedule, and manage the work that needs to be done.
-A PPM solution like Sciforma enable organizations to achieve the project management golden triangle: on-scope, on-cost, and on-time.
+A PPM solution like Sciforma enables organizations to achieve the project management golden triangle of strategic goals: on-scope, on-cost, and on time.

 Time Tracking and Management